StarKRE22/Atomic/README.md

 What is Atomic?
 ---
-Atomic is a procedural framework for developing games in C# and Unity.
-The key idea is reduce code complexity by separating state from behaviour.
-To achieve the flexibility and reusability of game mechanics, it is necessary to look towards procedural and reactive programming instead of OOP.
+Atomic is a reactive procedural framework for developing games in C# and Unity.
+The key idea is reducing code complexity by separating state from behaviour.
+To achieve the flexibility and reusability of game mechanics, it is necessary to look towards static methods and reactive properties instead of OOP.

 ## Installation